ncatlab/nlab-content/pages/8/0/5/3/3508/content.md

 $$
 u'' = F (z; u, u'),
 $$
 where $F$ is rational in $u,u'$ and analytic in $z$ and which satisfy the Painlev&#233; property have solutions which can be expressed in terms of well known functions like elementary and hypergeometric functions and only 6 new kinds of *transcendental functions* called _Painlev&#233; I-VI_.
-Furthermore he obtained a complete classification of such equations (of second order?) in 50 classes (44+6) up to a number of standard transformations.
+Furthermore he obtained a complete classification of such equations (automatically, $F$ is at most quadratic in $u,u'$) in 50 classes (44+6) up to a number of standard transformations.
 Painlev&#233; transcendents are now of central importance in the study of [[integrable systems]].

 There are also some noncommutative versions which are still purely understood.